How to write performance goals: 100 sample phrases

 Editor’s Note: Helping your employees write strong performance goals is extremely helpful when it comes time to sit down for performance reviews.
 The goals will help guide the appraisal and give you specific employee responsibilities and metrics to evaluate during the performance meeting.

-If you’re looking for more assistance with the appraisal process, we’ve created a packet of checklists and forms to help you make the most out of your reviews.
+If you’re looking for more assistance with the appraisal process, we’ve created a packet of checklists and forms to help you make the most of your reviews.
 Performance Review Documents will give you the tools you need to focus on every aspect of the performance review, from preparing and conducting the appraisal to following up after it’s completed.
-With these FREE documents, you’ll improve the consistency and reduce the subjectivity of your performance reviews to help you build and maintain a successful organization.
-Get the FREE documents now.